Pace Of German Emissions Cuts Slows In 2024: Study - UrduPoint

 Pace Of German Emissions Cuts Slows In 2024: Study

-Berlin, (APP - UrduPoint / Pakistan Point News - 7th Jan, 2025) German greenhouse gas emissions fell again in 2024 but at a slower rate, due to lagging green investment by industry and households, according to a study published Tuesday.
+Berlin, (APP - UrduPoint / Pakistan Point News - 7th Jan, 2025) German greenhouse gas emissions fell again last year but at a slower rate, due to lagging green energy investment by industry and households, a climate think tank said Tuesday.

-Emissions in Europe's biggest economy fell three percent in 2024, a "marked slowdown" from a 10-percent drop in 2023, according to the Agora Energiewende think tank.
+Emissions in Europe's biggest economy fell by three percent in 2024, a "marked slowdown" from a 10-percent drop the previous year, said a study by Agora Energiewende.

-Germany reflects a trend across the EU, where a 3.8-percent drop is expected in 2024, after eight percent in 2023.
+Germany reflects a wider trend across the European Union, where a 3.8-percent emissions drop is expected for 2024, after an eight percent fall in 2023.

-However, the study says that the 2024 emissions total of 656 million tonnes does represent a "historic low" and the year's 18 million-tonne drop is larger than the emissions target enshrined in domestic law.
+However, the study said that Germany's 2024 emissions total of 656 million tonnes did represent a "historic low" and that the year's 18 million-tonne drop was larger than the emissions target enshrined in domestic law.

 - Investment held back -